arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_UPDATE_MULTI.md

 /// an error document in this case.
 ///
 /// @RESTRETURNCODE{404}
-/// is returned if the collection or a document was not found.
+/// is returned if the collection was not found.
-///
-/// @RESTRETURNCODE{412}
-/// is returned if the precondition was violated.
-The response will
-/// also contain the found documents' current revisions in the *_rev*
-/// attributes.
-Additionally, the attributes *_id* and *_key* will be
-/// returned.
 ///
 /// @endDocuBlock
 ////////////////////////////////////////////////////////////////////////////////